Information Technology Helpdesk/Support Technician

 - customer service or resolving complaints

-- creating websites
+- designing and creating websites

 - hands-on training through IT-related internships and volunteer work.